UK airports and ‘hard Brexit’ – Stansted and Liverpool most exposed

 The EU Single Aviation Market means that all EU airlines can utilise any of these freedoms.
 But while it seems conventional for the UK to maintain third and fourth freedoms between it and other ECAA states after the expected transition to end-2020, if seventh and ninth freedom rights are not maintained, non-UK operators will no longer automatically be able to operate UK domestic services, or links between the UK and ECAA destinations outside of their home countries after 2020.

 This analysis above looked at which of the UK’s top 20 airports could be most exposed if seventh and ninth freedom capacity is lost.
-None of the routes identified in this analysis would be covered by fifth freedom rights, so they were not considered.
+Fifth freedom rights were not considered.
 The review is not comprehensive, but gives a strong indicator of which airports could be most affected by a “hardish” Brexit in aviation.
 It is based on a number of assumptions.
 Firstly, the analysis of which airlines are operating under which freedom rights only looks at UK domestic services and services to the other 27 EU member states.
 Services to other qualifying states in the ECAA would also be affected.
 The schedule data used only covers one week from peak S17; the week commencing 1 August.
 The analysis is meant to provide a moment in time snapshot and does not account for the countless variables that could develop between now and the UK’s formal exit from the EU, including any subsequent or potential UK AOC applications made by non-UK operators.

 The specific freedom rights were identified according to the home country of the operating airline where possible.
 Flights performed by third-party carriers on behalf of leisure operators were allocated to the leisure airline rather than the wet- or dry-lease provider.
 However, flights performed by franchisees or ‘white-label’ operators were allocated to the specific operating entity, since these arrangements tend to be longer-term in nature and may need some adjustments if seventh or ninth freedom rights are removed.